safespring/docs/content/compute/api.md

 and create security groups in the portal you can use these alternate scripts to add that to you instances on the fly.

-You first need to create a server2.txt file with the following content:
+You first need to create a `server2.txt` file with the following content:

 ```shell
 server_name_1;floating_IP_1;security_group
 server_name_2;floating_IP_2;security_group
 ```

 You must ensure that the name of the security group exists and that the floating IPs you are using are reserved in your project but unallocated.
-Once you have that file in place you can use the follwing script to create the servers with the correct names, security group and a floating IP assigned to it:
+Once you have that file in place you can use the following script to create the servers with the correct names, security group and a floating IP assigned to it:

 ```shell
 #!/bin/bash
 NETID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx